micl2e2/tg-focus/README.md

 docker run -d docker.io/micl2e2/tg-focus
 ```

-2. Login your telegram account first, here you should provide *API ID*,
+2. Login your telegram account first, here you should provide API ID,
-*API HASH*, and your *phone number*:
+API HASH, your phone number(in international format), and a login
+code, the first two can be obtained in https://my.telegram.org:

 ```sh
 docker exec -it CONTAINER-NAME tf-conf auth